-The minimum detection sensitivity level of RANK (TRANCE receptor) using this human RANK ELISA kit was 2.0 pg/ml.
-The dynamic assay range for this kit is 62.5 – 2,000 pg/ml.
+The minimum detection sensitivity level of RANK (TRANCE receptor, receptor activator of nuclear factor kappa B) using current human RANK ELISA kit was 2.0 pg/ml.
+The dynamic range for this assay is 62.5 – 2,000 pg/ml.

 - RANK ligand.
 Int J Biochem Cell Biol.
 (2007) 39 (6): 1077-81.
 Review.
 Blair J.M., et al.